Detroit Tigers vs Arizona Diamondbacks: Odds, Spread, And Total

 Tigers vs Diamondbacks Predictions and Picks

-Detroit is tied for eighth in runs, 20th in batting average, 12th in on-base percentage, and 26th in slugging percentage.
+Detroit is tied for 13th in runs, 21st in batting average, 12th in on-base percentage, and 26th in slugging percentage.
 Dillon Dingler leads the team in home runs and RBIs.
-The Tigers will look to get more consistent bats as they had on opening day.
-The pitching is trending up and the bottom of the lineup needs to get going.
+The Tigers have lost three games in a row and will look to find consistent offense and have their key guys get some multihit games.

-On the mound for the Tigers is Justin Verlander.
-He has come full circle and is back to where his career began.
-Last season, the 43-year-old went 4-11, with a 3.85 ERA.
-Don't let the record fool you, he had a decent amount of quality starts and the San Francisco Giants didn't give him run support.
-Last season, Verlander faced Arizona twice and only gave up two runs.
+On the mound for the Tigers is Tarik Skubal.
+In his last outing, he pitched six innings against the San Diego Padres and gave up three hits, zero earned runs, and struck out six.
+He is the ace of this team and one of the best pitchers in the league.

-Arizona is tied for 19th in runs, tied for 21st in batting average, 27th in on-base percentage, and 21st in slugging percentage.
-Alek Thomas leads the team in RBIs.
-The Dbacks had two winnable games against the Dodgers and the bullpen couldn't shut things down.
-The offense did well, setting the tone early with runs, but the pitching will try to work on avoiding the big innings in the critical moments.
+Arizona is tied for 16th in runs, tied for 13th in batting average, 24th in on-base percentage, and tied for 14th in slugging percentage.
+Corbin Carroll leads the team in RBIs.
+The Dbacks have only had one good pitching performance this season and they will need to have it show up in the series finale because they will need to match Skubal's good numbers.

-On the mound for the Diamondbacks is Michael Soroka.
-Last season, he was 3-8, with a 4.52 ERA.
-He had four quality starts and didn't really have too many bad outings.
-Soroka will usually pitch about four to five innings.
+On the mound for the Diamondbacks is Zac Gallen.
+In his last outing, he pitched four innings against the Los Angeles Dodgers and gave up four earned runs, five hits, one home run, walked two, and struck out two.